 - Quitting smoking

-Known as a leader in the prevention, diagnosis, treatment, rehabilitation and research of cardiovascular disease, the cardiac care team at the MemorialCare Heart & Vascular Institute at Long Beach Memorial offers the full spectrum of endovascular care, including minimally invasive techniques to treat aortic aneurysms.
+Known as a leader in the prevention, diagnosis, treatment, rehabilitation and research of cardiovascular disease, the cardiac care team at the MemorialCare Heart & Vascular Institute at Long Beach Medical Center offers the full spectrum of endovascular care, including minimally invasive techniques to treat aortic aneurysms.
 The care team uses a specially designed stent that travels through an artery to the problem area and is then placed to improve blood flow.

 - Vascular Surgery, General Surgery